josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 They can reconstruct what Israel means to them.

+They can return to other meanings of Yisrael.

+They can ask what Yisrael she-be'atzmi requires when Medinat Yisrael fails.

 Or they can preserve the existing self-structure by changing how threatening information is processed.

 Evidence can be discounted.